Emergency-Optimizers/Data-Processing/README.md

 # Data-Processing
-This is a repository for pre-processing and analyzing ambulance datasets, aiming for an integrated solution for our simulation program.
+This is a repository for pre-processing and analyzing OUH incident dataset, aiming for an integrated solution for our simulation program.
+The simulator program is found [here](https://github.com/Emergency-Optimizers/Simulator).

 ## Setup
 0. Install required python version **3.11**
 1. Install required packages `pip install -r source/requirements.txt` (We recommend using virtual environment, follow guide under **Virtual Environment Setup** below and skip this step)
 3. Change directory `cd source`
-4. Run program `python main.py`
+4. Run program `python main.py` to start the dataset pipeline

 ### Virtual Environment Setup
 #### Windows